Passover Resources

 Since 2019, the HIAS Passover Haggadah has been part of the festival for many families.

-This Passover, as we gather together to tell the story of the Jewish people’s original flight from persecution, we hold in our minds the more than 100 million people around the world who have been forced to flee their homes.
-We hold closely those who have fled Afghanistan and Ukraine.
-We still hold close the Rohingya, those still fleeing Syria and Darfur, asylum seekers at the U.S. border, and many others.
+This Passover, as we gather together to tell the story of the Jewish people’s original flight from persecution, we hold in our minds the more than 110 million people around the world who have been forced to flee their homes.
 On this holiday when we remember the Jewish people’s journey to freedom, we know that our own freedom is inextricable from that of all people fleeing from violence and toward safety.

-The HIAS Haggadah, newly updated for 2023/5783, is full of readings and stories which connect the foundational liberation story of the Jewish people with the reality of the refugee experience in the 21st century.
+The HIAS Haggadah, updated in 2023/5783, is full of readings and stories which connect the foundational liberation story of the Jewish people with the reality of the refugee experience in the 21st century.

 HIAS Haggadah